 The individualised learning program ensures students have access to all curriculum, facilities and activities that are part of College life.
 This is facilitated by the development of Individual Learning Plans which are reviewed each semester through Program Support Group meetings.
-Modification of curriculum (including differentiation) and/or support for classroom learning by the respective teachers along with timetabled assistance from Integration Aides is provided where necessary.
+Adjustments in/to curriculum (including differentiation) and/or support for classroom learning by the respective teachers, along with timetabled assistance from Learning Support Officers is provided where necessary.